-We seek to engage in our EPC activities in a way that does not negatively impact the physical or mental safety of our neighbors, infringe upon their security of property or economic activities, or disrupt their community.
+We seek to engage in our EPC activities in a way that does not negatively impact the physical or mental safety of our neighbours, infringe upon their security of property or economic activities, or disrupt their community.

-If you are unsure of the proper environmental, safety, and/or health requirements or procedures, regardless of whether they are external or internal requirements, ask for clarification and/ or help.
+or help.
 First, consult with your supervisor or manager, then with the site ES&H supervisor.
 If further clarification is needed or a concern remains, contact your GBU and/or corporate ES&H professional.
 Another resource is the ES&H site on myBechtel.
-At Bechtel, we aspire to deliver projects that make our Customers, colleagues, and communities proud.
-We apply our engineering, project management, and construction expertise to help societies support their growing populations and overcome the challenges of connectivity, resiliency, and resource management.